simon-javier/backup-manuscript-thesis/main.typ

 === Software Tools Used
 The development, training, evaluation, and deployment of the proposed system utilized a suite of open-source and industry-standard software tools, ensuring both reproducibility and scalability of the research.
 The following tools and frameworks were employed:

-- *Python:* The primary programming language used throughout the study for data processing, model development, and system integration due to its extensive support for machine learning and scientific computing.
+*Python:* The primary programming language used throughout the study for data processing, model development, and system integration due to its extensive support for machine learning and scientific computing.

-- *PyTorch:* A deep learning framework used for implementing, training, and fine-tuning convolutional neural networks (CNNs) and vision transformers.
+*PyTorch:* A deep learning framework used for implementing, training, and fine-tuning convolutional neural networks (CNNs) and vision transformers.
 PyTorch enabled seamless integration with pre-trained models, dynamic computation graphs, and GPU acceleration.

-- *Torchvision* A PyTorch companion library used for loading pre-trained models (e.g., EfficientNetV2, RegNetY16GF, ResNet50), applying standard image transformations, and accessing utility functions for computer vision tasks.
+*Torchvision:* A PyTorch companion library used for loading pre-trained models (e.g., EfficientNetV2, RegNetY16GF, ResNet50), applying standard image transformations, and accessing utility functions for computer vision tasks.

-- *Torchmetrics:* A PyTorch-native library for computing evaluation metrics such as accuracy, precision, recall, and F1-score.
+*Torchmetrics:* A PyTorch-native library for computing evaluation metrics such as accuracy, precision, recall, and F1-score.
 Its modular design ensured consistent metric computation across training, validation, and testing phases.

-- *Google Colab:* A cloud-based Jupyter notebook environment used for training and experimentation.
+*Google Colab:* A cloud-based Jupyter notebook environment used for training and experimentation.
 It provided access to free GPU resources (T4) essential for efficient model training.

-- *Matplotlib & Seaborn:* Visualization libraries used to plot training metrics (loss, accuracy), confusion matrices, and Grad-CAM outputs for model interpretability and evaluation.
+*Matplotlib & Seaborn:* Visualization libraries used to plot training metrics (loss, accuracy), confusion matrices, and Grad-CAM outputs for model interpretability and evaluation.

-- *Grad-CAM:* Applied to generate class activation maps that explain the visual reasoning behind model predictions, enhancing interpretability and transparency.
+*Grad-CAM:* Applied to generate class activation maps that explain the visual reasoning behind model predictions, enhancing interpretability and transparency.

-- *Pandas & NumPy:* Used for data manipulation, statistical computation, and label handling throughout preprocessing and evaluation.
+*Pandas & NumPy:* Used for data manipulation, statistical computation, and label handling throughout preprocessing and evaluation.

-- *Scikit-learn:* Employed for computing evaluation metrics such as precision, recall, F1-score, and for generating confusion matrices.
+*Scikit-learn:* Employed for computing evaluation metrics such as precision, recall, F1-score, and for generating confusion matrices.

-- *Visual Studio Code:* The primary development environment used for writing and organizing code modules.
+*Visual Studio Code:* The primary development environment used for writing and organizing code modules.
 Its extensions for Python and Git integration facilitated version control and modular code development.

-- *Django:* A high-level Python web framework intended for integrating the trained model into a web application, enabling users to upload nail images and receive probabilistic health feedback.
+*Django:* A high-level Python web framework intended for integrating the trained model into a web application, enabling users to upload nail images and receive probabilistic health feedback.

 === System Architecture